chromium/chromium/docs/infra/new_builder.md

   },
   simulation_platform='$PLATFORM',  # one of 'mac', 'win', or 'linux'

-  # There are a variety of other options; most of them are either unnecessary in
+  # There are a variety of other options; most of them are unnecessary in most
-  # most cases.
+  # cases.
 If you think one may be applicable, please reach out or ask your
   # reviewer.
 )
 ```